Online crime in 2023

 You’d be hard pushed to have to search past page one of Google to find a cyber-related headline – whether reporting on extremely publicised infrastructure attacks to large-scale supply chain data breaches.
 These highly driven threat actors, whether working alone or in numbers, have never come out swinging the way they have over the last few years since the COVID pandemic.

 Motivated by new vulnerabilities within the health sector, cyber-warfare and even capitalising on the spike in online shopping, targeting victims with delivery smishing and taking advantage of the higher numbers of those working from home and thus, weakening business system security, the opportunities have never been so plentiful for threat actors.

 Cybercrime is not going anywhere.
 It is a dynamic space, one which evolves as applications and data evolve.
 It is also true to say that no organisation is immune from a breach.
 The latest Data Breaches Investigations Report by Verizon notes that this year ransomware has continued its upward trend with an almost 13% rise in attacks – which is an increase as big as the last five years combined.

 Ransomware attacks are becoming increasingly complex, as threat actors find new ways to put pressure on organisations.
 The damage from ransomware is also on the rise, particularly across the healthcare, education and legal sectors due to the vast amounts of personal and financial data they process.
 It’s important to note that, while committing a ransomware attack is a criminal offence, paying a ransom demand is not against the law.
 Despite this, we still advise clients to avoid giving in to ransom demands.

-If cyber criminals continue operating at their current rate, then, by 2025, research indicates that global cyber crime costs will reach $10.5 trillion.
+It is reported that if cyber criminals continue operating at their current rate, then, by 2025, research indicates that global cybercrime costs will reach $10.5 trillion.